icicleio/docs/docs/index.md

 ## Core components
 - [Event loop](api/loop.md): The core of Icicle that manages scheduling incoming events and asynchronous functions.
-- [Promises](api/promise.md): Placeholders for future values of asynchronous operations.
-Callbacks registered with promises may return values and throw exceptions.
+- [Awaitables](api/awaitable.md): Placeholders for future values of asynchronous operations.
+Callbacks registered with awaitables may return values and throw exceptions.
 - [Coroutines](api/coroutine.md): Interruptible functions for building asynchronous code using synchronous coding patterns and error handling.